fastai/fastai_old/README.md

     conda install -c pytorch pytorch-nightly

+then:

+    conda install -c fastai/label/test torchvision=0.2.1=pyhe7f20fa_0

+We had to build a special version of torchvision which depends on `pytorch-nightly`.

 Now you can install `fastai`.
 Note, that this is a beta test version at the moment, please [report any issues](https://github.com/fastai/fastai_pytorch/issues/).

 Currently only `linux-64`/`python3.6` conda build is available:

-    conda install -c fastai -c fastai/label/test fastai torchvision=0.2.1=pyhe7f20fa_0
+    conda install -c fastai/label/test fastai

-We had to build a special version of torchvision which depends on `pytorch-nightly`.

 For other setups/platforms use `pip install` at the moment (see above).